-- Have HIV-1 infection documented by laboratory test.
+- Has HIV-1 infection documented by laboratory test.

 You CAN'T join if...

-- History of a second malignancy, unless potentially curative treatment has been completed, with no evidence of malignancy for 2 years (except for successful definitive resection of basal cell carcinoma of the skin, superficial bladder cancer, or in situ cervical cancer).
+- Has history of a second malignancy, unless potentially curative treatment has been completed, with no evidence of malignancy for 2 years (except for successful definitive resection of basal cell carcinoma of the skin, superficial bladder cancer, or in situ cervical cancer).

-- Clinically active central nervous system metastases and/or carcinomatous meningitis.
+- Has clinically active central nervous system metastases and/or carcinomatous meningitis.

-- Severe hypersensitivity reaction to treatment with a monoclonal antibody (mAb).
+- Has severe hypersensitivity reaction to treatment with a monoclonal antibody (mAb).

-- Active autoimmune disease that has required systemic treatment in the past 2 years.
+- Has active autoimmune disease that has required systemic treatment in the past 2 years.

-- History of (noninfectious) pneumonitis that required steroids or current pneumonitis.
+- Has history of (noninfectious) pneumonitis that required steroids or current pneumonitis.

-- Undergone prior allogeneic hematopoietic stem cell transplantation within the last 5 years.
+- Has undergone prior allogeneic hematopoietic stem cell transplantation within the last 5 years.

-- Pregnant or breastfeeding, or expecting to conceive or father children within the projected duration of the study.
+- Is pregnant or breastfeeding, or expecting to conceive or father children within the projected duration of the study.

-- Not fully recovered from any effects of major surgery, and is free of significant detectable infection.
+- Is not fully recovered from any effects of major surgery, and is free of significant detectable infection.

 - HIV-infected participants with history of Kaposi's sarcoma and/or multicentric Castleman's disease.